danielmuthama/DeepRacer-Self-Driving-Car/README.md

 <video src="model.mp4" controls="controls" style="max-width: 730px;">
 </video>

+#### Before you start

+In this tutorial, you will train a reinforcement learning (RL) model and see a simulation of how that model performs on a track.
+The AWS DeepRacer Student League is where you compete for the fastest lap times with you friends.
+You have the option to opt out of submitting your trained model to the Student League.
+#### How is an RL model trained?

+In AWS DeepRacer, an agent (car) learns from an environment (track) by interacting with it.
+During training, the model iterates and updates different parameters based on rewards received.
+Model training is an iterative process

+Training a model is like creating a prototype.
+Each model iteration is a step towards finding the optimal parameters.
+When training has finished, clone your model to continue improving it.
+#### Improving your model

+After training an initial model, you can use the current state of the model's parameters as the starting point for the next model by choosing clone model.
+Submit to the leaderboard to evaluate your model's performance.
+Look for the race time and the number of times your car went off track.
 #### Simulation video stream

 Your are watching your model train in a live simulation of the racetrack you selected.